Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/exist_xquery_webapps.md

 ft:query($nodes as node()*, $query as item()) node()*
 ```
 Requires a Lucene index on the collections in context.
-The query, either as
+The query expressed as either:
-* Lucene query string
+* Lucene query string, or
 * an XML fragment defining the Lucene query

 Term example: